CAEP Annual Reporting Measures

 Administration and Supervision

-The Employer Survey is distributed to leaders in all school divisions in which graduates from the previous three years are currently working.
-The survey measures employers’ satisfaction with the preparation of UVA’s School of Education and Human Development Administration and Supervision graduates for their assigned responsibilities in working with P-12 students and teachers.
-Data from the 2020 administration indicate that employers of UVA’s Administration and Supervision program graduates agree or strongly agree that our completers are prepared for the positions they enter upon program completion.
-The EPP began surveying employers of program graduates through VEAC in Spring 2023.
-Results will be shared in the 2024 CAEP Annual Report.
+The VEAC Advanced Employer Survey is distributed annually to administrators in schools and divisions in which graduates from the previous three years are currently serving.
+The survey measures employers’ satisfaction with the preparation of School of Education and Human Development graduates for their assigned responsibilities in working with P-12 students and schools.
+UVA participates in the Virginia Education Assessment Collaborative Employer Survey for the Administration and Supervision program.
+The Virginia Education Assessment Collaborative utilizes a common, standardized survey of program completers and their employers using the language and concepts of the Commonwealth of Virginia’s Uniform Performance Standards for Principals.

 Reading